Ayyavazhi Dharma: Yuga Dharma

 As per Ayyavazhi ideology, Lord Vaikundar incarnated in the world to destroy the evil force of Kali, the sixth foremost and the most serious manifestation of the evil Kroni.
 It emphasized the serious nature of Kaliyan and the boons claimed by him.
 So the power of the 'Supreme Ekam' was given at birth to the son of Lord Narayana in the Name of Vaikundar.
 Hence Vaikundar is a unique avatar and the only able power to destroy Kali.
 Hence it's necessary to follow Vaikundar, who is not influenced by Kali to overcome Kali.
 Vaikundar was the only eligible figure to forgive Kali's sins since he was the only figure unaffected by Kali.
 Vaikundar and his teachings must be spread.
 Spreading the gospel of Vaikundar is told as the Yuga dharma for this Kali Yuga.

-So the spread of Vaikundar's teachings is taught to be nessecary for the fast destruction of Kali.
-Vaikundar ordered his followeres to propagate his teachings.
+So the spread of Vaikundar's teachings is taught to be necessary for the fast destruction of Kali.
+Vaikundar ordered his followers to propagate his teachings.
 The five Citars of Vaikundar and the Thuvayal Pandarams are the first among the propagators of these teachings.
 Vaikundar's teachings spread even before Akilathirattu Ammanai is written down.